Mud volcano: Caribbean

 There are many mud volcanoes in Trinidad and Tobago in the Caribbean, near oil reserves in southern parts of the island of Trinidad.
-As of 15 August 2007, the mud volcano titled the Moruga Bouffle was said to being spitting up methane gas which shows that it is active.
+As of 15 August 2007, the mud volcano titled the Moruga Bouffle was said to have been spitting up methane gas which shows that it is active.
 There are several other mud volcanoes in the tropical island which include: